 Use both hands to pick up your cup.
 Each time you take a sip, make it a ritual.
 Place your full attention on drinking your beverage.
 You are not looking at the computer screen or thinking about what you were reading.
 You are fully aware and all your senses are involved in the experience of drinking, tasting and swallowing.

-This gives your mind a break from your work or your book and brings your awareness to the present moment.
-You may notice that this practice helps to improve your concentration as your gain more control over your thoughts.
-You may also notice that you thoroughly enjoyed your favorite beverage and perhaps you will be satisfied with just one cup as you were totally present and enjoyed every sip.
+This gives your mind a break from your work or your book and brings your awareness to the present moment with each sip.
+You may notice that this practice helps improve your concentration as your gain more control over your thoughts.
+You may also notice that you enjoyed your favorite beverage more than usual, and you felt completely satisfied when it was finished because you enjoyed every sip.

 The following tips will help you continue to practice and improve your mindful eating habit.

-The more your practice mindful eating the better results you will have and it will become a lifetime habit that comes naturally to you.
+The more your practice mindful eating, the better results you will have; and, eventually, it will become a natural, lifetime habit that leads to healthier eating habits and a healthier relationship with food.

 Have you tried Mindful Eating?
 How has it helped you?